-Temporary roof cover is an almost an essential component for waterproofing in the construction of a scaffold structure when you need to repair tiles or have a leak in your roof.
+Temporary roof scaffolding and covering is an almost an essential component for waterproofing in the construction of a scaffold structure when you need to repair tiles or have a leak in your roof.
 After all, how many rainy days does the UK suffer?
 If you are waiting for a new roof to be installed on your property, don’t expose it to the elements.
 We can deliver the temporary roofs for weather and waterproofing protection you need at a low price.
 Our tin hat scaffold prices with monarflex and corrugated sheets start at £3000 but can rise to £100k + for larger jobs.

 Corrugated sheet tin hat